geoanalytics.tools

 Parameters

-• near_distance (float) – The search distance to determine if geometries are near one another based on the distance method in use.
+• near_distance (float) – The search distance to determine if geometries are near one another according to the distance method in use.

 • near_distance_unit (str) – Choose from Meters, Kilometers, Feet, Miles, NauticalMiles, or Yards if the provided DataFrame has a spatial reference.
 Otherwise use None if the input has no spatial reference.